Chuck definition woodworking

-A wood lathe collet chuck is a chuck that works on wood items.
-It brings precision gripping and centering of small diameter dowels and spindles.
-It tightens and secures the collet so that it stays in position.
+A collet chuck for a wood lathe is a chuck suitable for wooden parts.
+It enables precise clamping and centering of small diameter dowels and spindles.
+It clamps and secures the collet so that it remains in position.

-Screw the chuck on the lathe spindle after installation and tighten the sleeve nut around your workpiece.
+After installation, screw the chuck onto the lathe spindle and tighten the cap nut around your workpiece.
 The collets range in size from 1/8 to 5/8 in 1/16 increments.
-Chuck sizes range from 0.25 to 0.50inch.
+Collet sizes range from 0.25 to 0.50 inch.

-However, you still have other sizes to choose from.
-They are not sturdy, and the motor is not as powerful as the metal one.
-Wood lathes turn faster, but the cuts are not as precise as the metal lathe cuts.
+However, you have other sizes to choose from.
+They are not as sturdy and the motor is not as powerful as the metal one.
+Wood lathes turn faster, but the cuts are not as precise as the cuts of the metal lathe.

 A lathe chuck is a clamping tool used to hold the lathe’s rotating tool bits.
 It comes in a push or a pulled design.
 The push model is tapered and uses a threaded cup.
 The bit goes into the socket to make the clamp.